ASarahS/Foxtrot_Visualization/README.md

 | Output    | `data/output/visualization/visualization\_<repository>\_method\_mcrTags\_with\_dep.html`       |
 | Output    | `data/output/visualization/visualization\_<repository>\_method\_mcrTags\_with\_dep.pdf`        |

-The placeholder <repository> is replace by whatever repository one is analyzing.
+The placeholder <repository> is replaced by whatever repository one is analyzing.
 The repository of the main running example is Novetta/CLAVIN, which means
-<placeholder> is replace with `Novetta_CLAVIN`.
+<placeholder> is replaced with `Novetta_CLAVIN`.